-Using FSA & HSA to Purchase Breastfeeding Products
+Using FSA, HSA & HRA to Buy Breastfeeding Products

-If you’re like other new or expecting moms out there, you may not realize how much your flexible spending account or health savings account may cover.
-Understanding what’s eligible for FSA may make your breastfeeding journey a little easier on your pocketbook and perhaps make it possible for you to provide breast milk to your newborn for a longer period of time after birth.
+If you’re like other new or expecting moms out there, you may not realize how much your medical savings accounts may cover.
+Understanding what’s eligible for Health Savings Accounts (HSA), Flexible Spending Accounts (FSA) and Health Reimbursement Accounts (HRA) may make your breastfeeding journey a little easier on your pocketbook and perhaps make it possible for you to provide breast milk to your newborn for a longer period of time after birth.
 Doing so can be incredibly healthy, by allowing your little one to continue benefitting from breast milk feeding and by continuing to enjoy these precious bonding moments together.

 Are Breastfeeding Supplies FSA Eligible?

 Flexible spending accounts, or FSAs, allow individuals to designate a percentage of their paycheck before taxes to cover certain types of out-of-pocket healthcare expenses.
 These expenses cover a wide range of healthcare needs, including breastfeeding products like breast pumps, nursing accessories, and breast pump spare parts pre-tax.
-About 33% of moms have an FSA and only 40% have used these funds on breast milk feeding necessities, so it can be a great resource for minimizing any out-of-pocket expenses you may run into on your breast milk feeding journey by instead using money that has already been set aside.
+It can be a great resource for minimizing any out-of-pocket expenses you may run into on your breast milk feeding journey by instead using money that has already been set aside.
 This can be especially helpful, as many FSA funds expire by year-end and go unused.

 All Medela breastfeeding products are covered by FSA to ensure even more accessibility for the moms that need us.
 However, we strongly encourage getting in touch with your FSA provider first for reimbursement information and to confirm that there are no restrictions on your plan.
 Many providers allow you to pay out-of-pocket for eligible expenses and then will reimburse you, so be sure to keep your receipts and consult with your FSA provider to make sure what you buy is covered.